Planning Obligations: Section 106 Agreements and Unilateral Undertakings

 Obligations form part of a planning permission, but are only used when planning conditions are unsuitable, because of their complexity and the delay they can add to the planning process.
 Since 2010 it has been a legal requirement that that planning obligations may only constitute a reason for granting planning permission for the development if the obligation is:

 - necessary to make the development acceptable in planning terms;

-- Be fair and reasonable in scale and kind to the proposed development
+- fairly and reasonably related in scale and kind to the development.

-The Agreements are designed to help make sure that new developments enhance local communities and reduce the impact of developments by:
+The Agreements are designed to help make sure that new developments enhance local communities and reduce the impact of developments by, for example: